picosonic/arcimage/README.md

 If there are any read errors in creating a file from a disk, then the sectors are displayed in red, otherwise the currently being read sector is displayed, to give you a progress meter.
 One reason a sector can not be read is that it may be formatted differently for copy protection purposes.

 I hope you find this useful, mail me with your comments/suggestions, your feedback is welcomed.

+In 2002, Donald Scott wrote a [guide](http://knowbody.org.uk/arcimage/) to using this software.

 ------------------